Timbo Schools: Academics

 Timbo Schools is a K-12 school district that provides students in and around the small town of Timbo in central Stone County, Arkansas.
 The assumed course of study for students follows the Smart Core curriculum developed by the Arkansas Department of Education (ADE).
 Students complete regular (core and elective) and career focus courses and may select Advanced Placement (AP) coursework and exams that provide an opportunity to receive college credit.

 Timbo High School was listed unranked in the Best High Schools Report 2012 developed by U.S. News & World Report.

 Extracurricular activities

 The district operates a single school, Timbo Elementary School, which serves students in grades K-6, and Timbo High School, which serves students in grades 7-12.
-The school offers a variety of educational programs including language arts, social studies, science, maths and elective courses in subjects like music, art and physical education.
+The school offers a variety of educational programs including language arts, social studies, science, math and elective courses in subjects like music, art and physical education.
 The district also offers a wide range of extraclassroom activities such as sports, clubs and academic competitions.
 The Timbo High School mascot and athletic emblem is the tiger with school colors of black and gold.

 Athletics

 For 2012–14, the Timbo Tigers participate in interscholastic sporting activities as part of the 1A Classification—the state's smallest classification—within the 1A 2 South Conference administered by the Arkansas Activities Association.
 The Tigers compete in basketball, track and field, shooting sports, and dance.

+In the 2026-27 school year, the Timbo Tigers remained in the 1A classification for both girls and boys athletics.